Connection Without Conversation

 Just interaction in its simplest form.

-Human Connection Is Much Less Verbal Than I Thought
+Connection Isn't As Verbal As I Thought

-That surprised me the most.
+That surprised me most.

 At first, the language barrier felt enormous.